apollographql/apollo-client/docs/source/development-testing/static-typing.md

 });
 ```

-Since we have typed the response shape, the props shape, and the shape of what will be passed to the client, we can prevent errors in multiple places.
-Our options and props function within the `graphql` wrapper are now type safe, our rendered component is protected, and our tree of components have their required props enforced.
+Above we type the shape of our response, props, and our client's variables.
+Our options and props function (within the `graphql` wrapper) are now type safe, our rendered component is protected, and our tree of components have their required props enforced:

 ```ts
 export const withCharacter = graphql<